 Chalk Based Paint

 This week an environmental team officer started visiting nine areas where dog fouling is an issue.
-They will hand out bags to dog owners and spray any mess, which will be cleared as normal by street cleaners.
+Bags will be handed out to dog owners and any mess will be sprayed.
+This will then be cleared as normal by street cleaners.
 Promain offer a chalk-based paint designed for easy use on dog mess.

-The punishment for dog walkers who are spotted by council wardens not picking up their pet’s mess is a £75-on-the-spot fine or up to £1,000 if the case goes to court.
+In conclusion, it is worth remembering that dog walkers who are spotted not picking up their pet’s mess could be fined.
+The current penalty is a £75-on-the-spot fine or up to £1,000 if the case goes to court.